Jieli12/AutoCPD/README.md

 __________________________________________________________________________________________________
 ```

 There are 51,463 trainable parameters in the above neural network.
 When the number of residual blocks increases, the number of trainable parameters increases dramatically.
 As a result, it will take more time to obtain a well-trained neural network.
 We recommend using GPU server to speed up training neural networks.
 For instance, it only took 7 minutes to train the above neural network on an HP laptop with Intel Core i7 and NVIDIA T500.
-The following figure shows the training and validation accuracies of neural network.
+The following figure shows the training and validation accuracies of neural networks.
 After 100 epochs, the validation accuracy is close to 93\%.

 ![example2](https://github.com/Jieli12/AutoCPD/raw/master/test/figs/test_deep_nnn400N3000L3%2Bacc.png)